SciNim/bio/src/docs/tutorial.rst

 .. code-block::

-  import strutils
+  1   import strutils
-  import bio/fasta
+  2   import bio/fasta

-  let srs: seq[SequenceRecord] = load("sample.fasta")
+  3   let srs: seq[SequenceRecord] = load("sample.fasta")

-  var maxLen: int
+  4   var maxLen: int
-  for sr in srs:
+  5   for sr in srs:
-    maxLen = max(len(sr), maxLen)
+  6     maxLen = max(len(sr), maxLen)

-  for sr in srs:
+  7   for sr in srs:
-    sr.record.chain.add repeat('-', maxLen - len(sr))
+  8     sr.record.chain.add repeat('-', maxLen - len(sr))

-  srs.dumpTo("sample_output.fasta")
+  9   srs.dumpTo("sample_output.fasta")

-Wow, that was easy.
-In a first loop we find the longest sequence of the batch (lines 6-8).
+In a first loop we find the longest sequence of the batch (lines 5-6).
 Then we modify *in place* every sequence adding as many `-` as they need to reach `maxLen` value.

 In the last line we save, or dump, the data into a new file.
-If you copy-pasted the name of the file from the line 4 to the line 13, your original fasta will be overwritten without warning.
+If you copy-pasted the name of the file from the line 3 to the line 9, your original fasta will be overwritten without warning.

     `dumpTo` is called so because I'm copying the `Python JSON`_ module naming.